How to Track GLP-1 Side Effects Effectively

 - Mark entries that are “clinician‑discuss” so you can pull them quickly before appointments.

 Weekly review delivers outsized value.
 A brief Sunday review helps you spot trends quickly.
-Weekly visual checks are proven to boost adherence and speed decision making, with studies showing a 90% increase in adherence when users review visual progress charts weekly (Healthline – The Best Ways to Track Weight Loss on GLP‑1 Medication).
+Weekly visual reviews may help adherence and make decision-making faster.
+For quick weekly visual checks, try Pepio’s GLP-1 Symptom Log: GLP-1 Symptom Log.
 Regular reviews also help you catch symptom clusters before they become persistent.

 Early detection matters for gastrointestinal symptoms.
 Clinical guidance highlights that standardized monitoring and early‑warning detection reduce variability in side‑effect management and can cut treatment discontinuation risks when GI issues are detected promptly (Clinical Recommendations to Manage Gastrointestinal Adverse Events in Patients Treated with GLP‑1 Receptor Agonists (J Clin Med, 2022)).
-Consider simple automated alerts or manual flags for repeated moderate/severe GI entries.
+Set reminders and consider manually flagging repeated moderate/severe GI entries.
+Pepio’s iOS app provides push reminders; always consult your clinician for concerning symptoms.

 When you prepare notes for a visit, keep the export concise and structured.
 Include these template fields: